Southwestern is committed to offering In-Person classes Fall 2021

 Your Success is our top priority

 I have been president at Southwestern since 2008.
 Since then our college has had great success.
 Our students lead the state in completion.
-In September, we will open the new Umpqua Hall Health & Science Technology Building with modern, high-tech labs.
+This year we are opening the new Umpqua Hall Health & Science Technology Building with modern, high-tech labs.
 And, we are rounding the corner on overcoming our greatest challenge ever.

 We want you to be healthy and successful

 Please continue to wear face coverings.
 Wash your hands and get proper health care as needed.
-Limit social gatherings.
-And most importantly, the college encourages individuals to pursue safe and effective vaccination, as you are eligible.
-Pre-register for an immunization at the following: Coos County and Curry County.
+Adhere to social distancing and other health safety recommendations.
+And most importantly, the college encourages individuals to pursue safe and effective vaccination.

 Our college is here for you.
-Together with your commitment to combat COVID-19, it is Southwestern’s goal to fully open for in-person classes in Fall 2021.
-I look forward to welcoming you to our campuses.
+Together with your commitment to combat COVID-19, we will have a successful year.
+I look forward to seeing you on our campuses.

 Southwestern leads and inspires lifelong learning